setavenger/blindbit-scan/README.md

 ### Run
 - setup the blindbit.toml with the correct configurations
 - NOTE: [devtools](https://github.com/setavenger/blindbitd/tree/master/devtools) from [blindbitd](https://github.com/setavenger/blindbitd) can help get the scanonly keys for blindbit-scan
-- run the binary pointing to the datadirectory containing the blindbit.toml
+- run the binary pointing to the data directory containing the blindbit.toml
 ```bash
 blindbit-scan --datadir /directory/containing/configfile
 ```